RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 You can see that the key frequencies 4, 32, and 43, are distributed over the heads.
 Some interesting observations include:
 - Head 1 is most attuned to the frequency 4, which we can see from the attention maps
-- Head 2 and Head 3 are most attuned to the frequencies 43 and 32 respectively, we we can also see from the attention maps
+- Head 2 and Head 3 are most attuned to the frequencies 43 and 32 respectively, which we can also see from the attention maps
 - Head 0 has high-norm coefficients in multiple frequencies, including several non-key frequencies, which interfere to give a non-sinusoidal pattern, which we can also see from the attention maps.
 It is unclear if the attenuation to multiple frequencies plays some crucial role, or if they're simply not yet sufficiently decayed.

-Crucially, now's also a good time to point out that the **attention patterns are not just periodic when varying `b`, but also when varying `a`.** This makes sense because `a` and `b` are embedded using the sample `W_E` matrix, meaning that they both use the same circle structures in `W_E`.
+Crucially, now's also a good time to point out that the **attention patterns are not just periodic when varying `b`, but also when varying `a`.** This makes sense because `a` and `b` are embedded using the same `W_E` matrix, meaning that they both use the same circle structures in `W_E`.
 To see this, we can just visualize the attention score of `a` (or `b`, since they approximately sum to 1; I just arbitrarily chose `a`) in the last row, for all `(a, b)` pairs:

 <img src = "../../images/llm_arithmetic/full_p_by_p_plot.png" alt="Full Attention Map" width="100%">
 *Attention Maps are Periodic in 'a' and 'b'*